Skip to main content

 CVS is a procedure during which an obstetrician removes a small amount of tissue from your placenta (afterbirth) during pregnancy.
 The cells in this tissue are tested in the laboratory to look at your baby’s chromosomes.
 You can usually have CVS between 11 and 14 weeks of pregnancy.

 Having a CVS carries an additional risk of miscarriage which is likely to be below 0.5% (around 1 in 200) of pregnancies.
-The additional risk of miscarriage following CVS in a twin pregnancy is around 1% of pregnancies (1 in 100).
+The additional risk of miscarriage following CVS in a twin pregnancy is around 1% (1 in 100) of pregnancies.

 A miscarriage is most likely to happen up to three weeks after CVS.
 No one knows why this happens or who it will happen to.
 It can happen whether or not your baby has a chromosomal change.
 CVS is done early in pregnancy, which is when miscarriages are slightly more common in all pregnant women.